 Future income expectation

-Household optimism affects their behavior in spending money.
+Household optimism affects spending behavior.
 If households are optimistic that their future income will increase, current spending will increase.
 This condition generally occurs when economic growth is expanding.

 Interest rate